volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 ### Market Place Image

-Select the BigIp pay as you go image to be used for this service.
+Select the BIG-IP pay as you go image to be used for this service.

 `AWAFPayG200Mbps` - (Required) F5 Advanced WAF with LTM, IPI, and Threat Campaigns (PAYG, 200Mbps) (bool).

 `AWAFPayG3Gbps` - (Required) F5 Advanced WAF with LTM, IPI, and Threat Campaigns (PAYG, 3Gbps) (bool).

+`BestPlusPayG200Mbps` - (Required) F5 Best Plus with all modules (PAYG, 200mbps) (bool).

 ### Medium Security